 - Wild Smurf of The Smurfs is a Tarzan Smurf.
 Introduced in the Animated Adaptation and brought into the comic books in the 1990s, Wild was a Smurf who, upon the night of his "birth" by Delivery Stork, was lost in the forest and raised by squirrels until his public discovery by the Smurfs.
 Although animalistic in his behaviors, Wild at least knew how to assemble a Smurf hat out of leaves, and in the comic books eventually learned how to speak in very primitive Smurf language when the Smurfs had him stay in the village during the winter.

 - The Worlds Greatest Athelete: The plot centers around a college track coach discovering a jungle man in Africa and bringing him home to give his team a boost.

 - Wild Thing is an urban twist on this trope.
 In this film the main character grows up wild in the city's slums after witnessing drug dealers murder his parents.
 The story revolves around him helping the city's residents who are being terrorized by street gangs and drug dealers.

 - The Jungle Book: Mowgli could be considered the Ur-Example, since he appeared years before Tarzan himself did.
+(But he is native, and for most of the stories, younger).
 Actually, Rudyard Kipling himself accused Tarzan of being an Expy of Mowgli, however, Edgar Rice Burroughs denied it.

 - The Son Of Tarzan (1915): In this novel Jack, the son of Tarzan and Jane, returned to Africa and became a jungle hero similar to his father, taking the name of Korak.
 The character was later adapted into various comic series, sometimes having solo adventures, sometimes appearing alongside Tarzan.